 Looking for galley kitchen ideas?
-We get that even this popular kitchen design isn't always the simplest to create – whether you've got a big or small kitchen space – so you've come to the right place for advice and inspiration.
+We get that even this popular kitchen design isn't always the simplest to get right – whether you've got a big or small kitchen space to work with – so you've come to the right place for advice and inspiration.

 How do you arrange a galley kitchen?